 Annual, Aggregate, and Lifetime Limits, and Satisfactory Academic Progress Requirements

 - Federal Pell Grants may be received for up to twelve (12) full-time semesters.
 (Pell Grants received for part-time attendance are pro-rated against the 12 full-time semesters.)

-- There are annual and aggregate borrowing limits on Federal Direct Loans, and these loans can be borrowed only up 150% of the published length of the student’s academic program.
+- There are annual and aggregate borrowing limits on Federal Direct Loans.

 - All financial aid programs are subject to Satisfactory Academic Progress (SAP) requirements, which measure students’ progress toward program completion.
 Components of SAP are a minimum GPA, minimum completion rate, and maximum time frame.
 View Barton's SAP Policy